gregl83/mknft/README.md

 - Combinations of layers from each groups
 - Layer names as attribute values
 - Weighted selection of layers from configuration file
+- Exclusion lists for layers that aren't compatible
-- Publish resulting images to OpenSea
+- Publish composite images to OpenSea as NFTs

 **IN DEVELOPMENT / TESTING**

 ## Usage

+// todo

+## API

 // todo